 – Vanilla paste

-The Turkish delight is easier to cut into pieces if the knife is floured.
-Scatter pieces of Turkish delight and nuts, leaving a small gap in the middle.
-Cut the dough in 2.
-Then roll each piece.
-Be careful not to have Turkish delight getting through the dough.
-It can burn in the oven and it will become bitter.
-Make a plait with the 2 strands of dough and that is your cozonac.
-Put the loafs in an oiled bread baking tray.
+The Turkish delight is easier to cut into pieces if the knife is floured with icing sugar.
+Scatter half of the pieces of Turkish delight and nuts, leaving a small gap in the middle.
+Cut the dough in two and roll each piece.
+Be careful not to have Turkish delight getting through the dough, as it can burn while baking and it will become bitter.
+Make a plait with the two strands of dough.
+That is your first cozonac.
+Put the loafs in an oiled bread baking tin.
+Do the same with the rest of the dough.

-Cover the cozonac with a tea towel and leave it to prove for another hour or so.
-The dough should double in size again.
-Brush the loafs with a beaten egg wash and sprinkle some sugar on top.
+Cover the cozonaci (plural of cozonac) with a tea towel and leave it to prove for 45 minutes.
+The dough should almost double in size, again.
+Brush the loafs with egg wash and sprinkle some sugar on top.
 The cozonac loafs are ready for baking.

-Preheat the oven at 180C/160C fan.
+Preheat the oven at 180C or 160C fan.
 Bake the loafs for 40 to 50 minutes.
 You can turn the loafs after 30 minutes, so they bake evenly.
 Take them out of the oven and out of the baking tray.
 Leave them to cool on a cooling rack before serving.

 I hope you’ve enjoyed this recipe.